fmhy/edit/Beginners-Guide.md

 + **[Windows Activation Guide](https://rentry.co/ActivateWin10)** - Activate Windows
 + **[Massgrave](https://massgrave.dev)** - Windows and MS Office Activation scripts

-!!!
-Activating windows is not required, however it is recommended as it adds additional security updates, bug fixes and removes the watermark.
+!!!note Activating windows is not required, however it is recommended as it adds additional security updates, bug fixes and removes the watermark.
-!!!

 ***